-Prerequisite: Biology I, Algebra II or higher math required concurrently, qualification based on current science and math grades
+Full year.
+Prerequisites: Biology I, Algebra II or higher Math required concurrently; qualification based on current science and math grades

-This course covers the same topics as Chemistry I (in addition to nuclear chemistry) but in more depth and at a faster pace.
+This course will cover the same topics as Chemistry I (in addition to Nuclear Chemistry) but in more depth and at a faster pace.
 An emphasis on problem-solving, analysis, and applications of concepts is stressed through homework, inquiry projects, and quantitative laboratory assignments.
 Development of investigative techniques and the ability to interpret results using math skills and laboratory experiments are integral parts of the curriculum.

-Prerequisite: Chemistry I/Honors Chemistry I and qualification; Precalculus or higher math required concurrently
+Full year.
+Prerequisites: Chemistry I or Honors Chemistry I and qualification; Pre-calculus or higher Math required concurrently

-Through this college-level course, students develop an in-depth understanding of topics which include the structure of matter and properties of matter, chemical reactions and stoichiometry, thermodynamics, chemical kinetics and equilibrium, the chemistry of acids and bases, fundamental quantum mechanics, periodicity, and chemical bonding and properties.
+Through this college-level course, students will develop an in-depth understanding of topics which include the structure of matter and properties of matter, chemical reactions and stoichiometry, thermodynamics, chemical kinetics and equilibrium, the chemistry of acids and bases, fundamental quantum mechanics, periodicity, and chemical bonding and properties.
 Principles are extensively applied both through classroom demonstrations and laboratory work, allowing students to develop competency in the typical laboratory skills of a college course.
 This course should contribute to the development of the ability to think clearly and to express ideas with clarity and logic.
 Extended lab time is required.
-It is expected that students will sit the AP exam or equivalent at the conclusion of the course.
+Students are expected to sit the AP Chemistry exam.

 Honors Physics I